-But never fear - we seem to have spent the best part of a year reminiscing over the good times, so why not have one last little trip down memory lane as we recall the greatest Premier league goals from the annual Boxing Day bonanza.
+So why not have one last little trip down memory lane as we recall the greatest Premier league goals from the annual Boxing Day bonanza.

 10. John Arne Riise (Liverpool vs West Brom, 2004)

-Boxing Day 2004 was certainly a day to remember for Liverpool fans, as their side demolished West Brom 5-0 at The Hawthorns.
+Boxing Day 2004 was certainly a day to remember for Liverpool fans, as their side demolished West Brom 5-0 at the Hawthorns.